Marques-079/dynamictransformerV2/README.md

 This project implements an adaptive Transformer-based model designed to predict intraday stock price movements at 1-minute intervals.
 The Transformer model is initially trained (base model) on general historical intraday data (around 6-months of 1min) across multiple tickers and then adaptively fine-tuned in real-time for individual ticker-specific predictions.
 My hope is that we are able to capture the market sentiment immediately and update weights accordingly in real-time.
 This is too avoid having to overcomplicate data with macroeconomic metrics.

+I will focus here on binary prediction of the minute to minute price data.
+The fine-tuned model in the moment will output a single buy/sell indicator based off its prediction on future movement.
+Optimiser used will be cross-entropy loss befoe back propagation in real time.

 ### 🎯 Goals: